Dr. Anu Bajaj FAQs

 When do patients choose a breast lift with implants?

-Patients often choose both when the breasts have become lower and more deflated at the same time, which commonly happens after pregnancy or breastfeeding.
+Patients often choose both when the breasts have become lower and more deflated at the same time, which commonly happens after pregnancy or breastfeeding, or if they desire more upper pole fullness.
 That combination can improve both fullness and position more completely than either procedure alone.

 Does a breast lift make the breasts smaller?